AitchisonLab/DeleteomeTools/README.md

 # Deleteome-Tools

-The Deleteome compendium, a collection of ~1,500 transcriptomes from single-gene deletion yeast strains, is described in
+The Deleteome compendium, a publicly-available collection of ~1,500 transcriptomes from single-gene deletion yeast strains, is described in

 [Kemmeren P, et al. Large-scale genetic perturbations reveal regulatory networks and an abundance of gene-specific repressors.
 Cell.
-2014 Apr 24;157(3):740-52.](https://pubmed.ncbi.nlm.nih.gov/24766815/)

-Deleteome transcriptomic datasets can be downloaded from [https://deleteome.holstegelab.nl](https://deleteome.holstegelab.nl)
+2014 Apr 24;157(3):740-52.](https://pubmed.ncbi.nlm.nih.gov/24766815/) and can be downloaded from [https://deleteome.holstegelab.nl](https://deleteome.holstegelab.nl)

 Our Deleteome-Tools software was originally developed to identify gene products that are functionally associated with the nucleoporin NUP170.